-GW Williams - Initial Comments
+GW Williams - Comments

 On September 13, 2023, City staff met with representatives from GW Williams to discuss the draft land use options.
-GW Williams owns multiple properties in the Northeast Area, including the GW Williams office park that is located within the blocks bound by Old County Road, Taylor Way, and Glenn Way.
+GW Williams owns multiple properties in the Northeast Area, including the GW Williams office park that is located within the blocks bounded by Old County Road, Taylor Way, and Glenn Way.
 They also own multiple properties south of Taylor Way.
 These properties are proposed to be residential in both Options 2A and 2B.

 The initial feedback from GW Williams is that they are not interested in having the area rezoned residential.
 The office park is currently home to approximately 200 businesses, and they have concerns about each of these businesses becoming legal non-conforming uses if rezoned residential.
-City staff anticipates that GW Williams will share additional input prior to the Planning and Transportation Commission meeting.
+GW Williams provided additional comments via email to the Planning and Transportation Commission prior to the September 18, 2023 Study Session (see Attachment 3: Public Comments).